cap-js/docs/java/consumption-api.md

 ApplicationService adminService = catalog.getService(ApplicationService.class, "AdminService");
 ```

 As of version 2.4.0, the [CAP Java SDK Maven Plugin](./development/#cds-maven-plugin) is capable of generating specific interfaces for services in the CDS model.
-These service interfaces also provide Java methods for actions and functions, which allow direct access to the action's or function's parameters.
-These specific interfaces can also be used to access the service:
+These service interfaces also provide Java methods for actions and functions, which allows easily calling actions and functions with their parameters.
+These specific interfaces can also be used to get access to the service:

 ```java
 AdminService adminService = catalog.getService(AdminService.class, "AdminService");